gshildkrot/MATH3100Project/README.md

 ### 4. Real World In-Between Volatility Example: Amazon (AMZN)
 *Price = $228, Volatility (σ) = 36.59% (Current Market Data), Strike Price (K) = $230, Time to Expiration (T) = 1 Year*

 With volatility around 40%, the simulation shows some wild price swings, while the majority of the paths stay close together.
-The option premium has a high price still because there still are some cases where the stock grows dramatically, and the loss is capped.
+The option premium is still at a high price because there are still some cases where the stock grows dramatically, and the loss is capped.
 ![AMZN Chart](https://github.com/gshildkrot/MATH3100Project/blob/main/AMZN.png?raw=true)

 **Running the simulation 10,000 times to estimate a fair option price and comparing it with the value from Black–Scholes Formula:**